 At the 2018 Spring meeting, I presented an Abstract on novel and simple treatment of Demodex gatoi mange in sibling Bengal Cats (see Homeopathy page for images of the case) which has helped to raise awareness of this emerging feline ectoparasite infestation in the UK.

-The next Autumn Meeting: ‘Alopecia’ will take place on Saturday 10th & Sunday 11th November 2024 at Radisson Blu Hotel, Standsted Airport.
-It is an excellent opportunity for both specialists, general practitioners & sponsors to network, & socialise, whilst enjoying a program of continuing professional development delivered by world renowned speakers.
-We are all looking forward to a fabulous scientific programme covering a range of interesting topics, delivered by world renowned speakers including Dr Anke Hendricks, Dr Sara Legnani, Dr Stefan Rietmann, Dr Molly VargaSmith, Dr Alisdair Boag & Dr Monika Welle.
+The next Autumn Meeting: ‘Alopecia’ took place on Saturday 10th & Sunday 11th November 2024 at Radisson Blu Hotel, Stansted Airport.
+It was an excellent opportunity as always for both specialists, general practitioners & sponsors to network, & socialise, whilst enjoying a program of continuing professional development delivered by world renowned speakers.
+The fabulous scientific programme covering a range of interesting topics, was delivered by world-renowned speakers including Dr Anke Hendricks, Dr Sara Legnani, Dr Stefan Rietmann, Dr Molly VargaSmith, Dr Alisdair Boag & Dr Monika Welle.

 After each meeting Proceedings will be added to the many past publications available on the Members section of the BVDSG website.
 To register for future events, such as this Autumn Meeting, please go to www.bvdsgmeetings.com